Schedule a Consultation

 Contact Our Firm Today for Help Asserting Your Beneficiary Rights Against an Executor

-When the executor of your loved one’s estate breaches their executor duty to beneficiaries, you need experienced legal counsel to protect your rights and interests.
+When your loved one’s estate executor breaches their executor duty to beneficiaries, you need experienced legal counsel to protect your rights and interests.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Contact Staubus, Blankenship, Legere and Walker PLLC today at (214) 833-0100 for a confidential consultation with a knowledgeable fiduciary litigation attorney to discuss your options for pursuing claims for executor negligence.

 How Long Do You Have to Contest a Will in Texas_ Image